 “Growth stops if the leaders are either too rigid or incapable of envisioning a new stage of growth and aren’t breathing excitement and new energy into research, development, and sales,” Meyer says.

 In other words, you need leaders with vision and the wherewithal to make that vision a reality.

 You need a good accounting procedure in place if you plan to attract new customers, reach new markets, and boost sales, Meyer says.
-Whether you hire an accountant to help you, or invest in a software like Quicken or QuickBooks, you need to track your money so you can plan for growth.
+Whether you hire an accountant to help you or invest in software like Xero or QuickBooks, you need to track your money so you can plan for growth.

 How to get better at tracking your cash flow:

 - Transition your bookkeeping from Excel spreadsheets to a cloud accounting tool.
 It’s a way to keep things organized without doing double (or triple) data entry.

 - Monitor your cash flow through monthly cash flow analysis.
 This is going to give you a good window into your accounts receivable, or the items you’ve invoiced clients for but that they haven’t yet paid.
 You want to avoid a situation where you’ve made a ton of sales, but you don’t have any cash in the bank because clients haven’t paid yet.

 - Beware common accounting mistakes that can be costly and affect your financial health.